-In this three-hour workshop, students will explore the temporary exhibition Mapping an Uneven Country: Bird’s Eye Views of Vermont to find inspiration to create individual works of art that will come together to form a classroom community map.
+In this two-hour workshop, students will explore the temporary exhibition Mapping an Uneven Country: Bird’s Eye Views of Vermont to find inspiration to create individual works of art that will come together to form a classroom community map.

 9 a.m. – 12 p.m.
 Monday – Friday, November 12 – December 21, 2018

 Wednesday – Friday, January 1 – March 3, 2019

 Grades K – 5 and Grades 6 – 12

 February – March